build-your-own-internet/byoi/chapters/001-getting-started/README.md

 `ip addr add 10.1.1.3/24 dev eth1`

 You'll want to repeat this process on the other container (but in this case the ip address is `10.1.1.2/24`).

 ### Test the network connection

-On the `pippin` machine, run `tcpdump -n -i eth1`.
+On the `pippin` machine, run `tcpdump -ni eth1`.
 This will run a program which "sniffs" ethernet frames on the same network interface that we just added the 10.1.1.3 address to.
 The `-n` flag to `tcpdump` tells that program not to try to resolve hostnames via DNS.
 The `-i eth1` flag tells `tcpdump` which network